-The upper’s open-air mesh of the Enigma 5 provides an outstanding ventilation for the feet.
+The upper’s open-air mesh of the Mizuno Wave Enigma 5 provides outstanding ventilation for the feet.
 While running in this shoe, the feet will stay cool and dry throughout the ride, which also helps the wearer avoid getting blisters.
-Many runners have praised the excellent job this porous mesh material performs during a run, which is to keep the feet dry during intense, high mileage training, which is an important factor for those who train for marathons
+Many runners have praised the excellent job this porous mesh material performs during a run, which is to keep the feet dry during intense, high mileage training, which is an important factor for those who train for marathons.

 Many runners who have tested the Enigma 5 have concluded that this is a highly comfortable shoe.
 The fit is snug but not overly tight and it secures the foot firmly in place during the run without constraint.
 While some runners found that this shoe made the feet numb after the first couple of miles, this experience may vary from runner to runner.
 The extra cushioning provided by U4icX foam midsole provides a cloud-like run and provides considerable energy return, even more so than the previous editions of this line.

 There has been some discussion about whether the size fits true or not, as some runners felt that the size was too small while others claimed it fit true to size.
 However, this may vary from runner to runner.
-It is still recommended that the runner try on the shoe before purchase to make sure it fits comfortably and correctly to avoid any potential discomfort.
+It is still recommended that the runner tries on the shoe before purchase making sure it fits comfortably and correctly to avoid any potential discomfort.

 This time around, Mizuno has really put some thought into the look and design of their shoe.
 There are several color variations the Enigma 5 comes in to choose from, all of which are very stylish.
 The design and colors are not overly dramatic or flashy, and runners can be assured they will not look like an overgrown kid running in shoes that are too garish or cartoonish.